girorme/shproxy/README.md

 # sh-proxy

-> SHProxy is a user-friendly tool that allows you to access a machine within a specific network, even if you are outside it (imagine a job machine with VPN connection :) ).
+> SHProxy is a user-friendly tool that allows you to access a machine within a specific network, even if you are outside it (imagine a company machine with VPN connection :) ).
 With SHProxy, you can establish a secure SOCKS tunnel through SSH

 Here's how SHProxy works:
 ---